pgcalixto/star-wars-planets-api/README.md

 ## To-dos

-* Provide an API documentation
+* Document the API and use a tool to generate its documentation
 * Validate input data for HTTP requests and database operations
 * Change to a BDD tool for testing (e.g.: behave)
 * Add coverage tests